jfroment/seedbox/README.md

 # Seedbox
-A collection of Dockerfiles and docker-compose configuration to set up a seedbox.
+A collection of Dockerfiles and a docker-compose configuration to set up a seedbox and personal media server.

-## Accessing the available WebUIs
+## Accessing a Service's Web Interface
-Go to `X.domain` where `X` is the item you want to access.
+Go to `x.hostname` where `x` is the service you want to access.
-Included items are:
+Included services are:
 - rtorrent
 - sickrage
+- sonarr
 - syncthing
 - plex